juanfonsecasolis/ARAPSUAA/README.md

 Disclaimer
 ---
 ARAPSUAA was developed following the abstract explanations published publicly by the project [B6146](https://vinv.ucr.ac.cr/sigpro/web/projects/B6146) (also known as RASP) of the University of Costa Rica.
-The code was rewritten completely from zero in a different language, adding the new findings described in the abstract, with the purpose to serve as a scientific library.
+The code was rewritten completely from zero in a different language, adding the new findings described in the abstract, and with the purpose to serve as a scientific library.
 No grant, scholarship or other financial help provided by any public or private organization supported the elaboration of ARAPSUAA.
 I have made public the code because I believe that reproducibility is a condition for science, moreover, because I want to encourage researchers living in low-income-countries (LIC) to do independent research when working full-time in the academia is not possible.

 _"In scientic work, means are virtually nothing whereas the person is almost everything."_ - Santiago Ramón y Cajal